-This is a step-by-step tutorial how to grow microgreens indoors all year.
+This is a step-by-step tutorial how to grow microgreens at home all year.
 It takes minimal supplies and ready to harvest in less than 7 days.

-Step by Step How to Grow Microgreens Indoors
+Step by Step Tutorial How to Grow Microgreens at Home

 I have always loved the idea of growing my own fruits and vegetables indoors, so when my son suggested growing microgreens at home, I said, “Why not.”
 The results were amazing.

 So, if you have ever thought about growing microgreens yourself, but don’t know how to begin, here’s a simple step by step tutorial full of tips and tricks.

 To begin, microgreens are just that, the green part of a young plant, meaning that it is above the ground, rather than the sprouts or seeds, which you would normally find under the surface of the soil.

 You’ll find that they also go by a number of “other” names like MicroGreens, Micro Greens, even Micro-Greens, but anyway you spell it they are nutritionally sound and packed with an abundance of vitamins and heart-healthy nutrients.